JustinSoflin/IT-Support-Recon-Simulation/README.md

 ### Flag 9 – Privilege Surface Check

 **Objective** <br>
-Identify attempts to enumerate the current user’s privilege level, group membership, and available security tokens.
+- Identify attempts to enumerate the current user’s privilege level, group membership, and available security tokens.
+- Telemetry that reflects queries of group membership, token properties, or privilege listings.
+- Privilege mapping informs whether the actor proceeds as a user or seeks elevation.

 Query:
 ```kql